alexQiSong/scSTEM/README.md

 usethis::edit_r_environ()
 ```
 This will take you to the R environment variable editor, where you can specify your token by `GITHUB_PAT = 'your_token'`.
 Replace `your_token` by the token you just created then close restart R and resume the installation steps.
+3. If you encounter error message related to Xcode, open terminal and type xcode-select --install and then follow the prompts.
+This is required by Monocle 3
 ## 3. Sample data sets
 We have provided a sample data set for running the analysis.
 You may click `Load sample data` in the GUI to automatically load the sample data set.
 Alternatively, you may also download the sample data set (https://github.com/alexQiSong/scSTEM_sample_data) and load it manually.
 ## 4. Input and output files